PatWalters/practical_cheminformatics_tutorials/README.md

 ### Practical Cheminformatics With Open Source Software
 A set of Jupyter notebooks for learning Cheminformatics.
 The links below will open the tutorials on Google Colab.
-This way you can run the notebooks without having to install software.
+This way you can run the notebooks without having to install software on your computer.

 #### Fundamentals
 1. [A Whirlwind Introduction to the RDKit for Cheminformatics](https://colab.research.google.com/github/PatWalters/practical_cheminformatics_tutorials/blob/main/fundamentals/A_Whirlwind_Introduction_To_The_RDKit.ipynb)